Laem Chabang

 Laem Chabang (แหลมฉบัง, [lɛ̌ːm tɕʰābāŋ]) is a port city municipality (thesaban nakhon) in Si Racha and Bang Lamung districts of Chonburi Province, Thailand.
-It includes Thung Sukhla subdistrict (tambon) and parts of subdistricts Bueng, Nong Kham and Surasak of Si Racha District and part of Bang Lamung township of Bang Lamung District all of Chonburi province.
+It includes Thung Sukhla subdistrict (tambon) and parts of subdistricts Bueng, Nong Kham and Surasak of Si Racha District and part of Bang Lamung township of Bang Lamung District.
 As of 2019 it had a population of 88,271.
 The city has grown up around the port, but also serves as a major stop on the coastal highway linking Pattaya and Bangkok via Sukhumvit Road (Hwy 3).
 The city is also known for hosting a Japanese retirement community with specialty stores geared towards them.

 History

 Since 1981 the National Economic and Social Development Board (NESDB) has defined Laem Chabang as a target area for the development into a new urban community by constructing and developing infrastructure and public utilities to support the expansion of the community resulting from the development.
 Industry by carrying out the construction of an international deep sea port.
 Industrial estates for export.
 Construction of the Laem Chabang Port.
 Railway to connect with the Bangkok-Sattahip Port Railway.
 Realisation of Laem Chabang Community Housing Building.

 According to the Eastern Seaboard Development Project the area consists of the whole Thung Sukhla subdistrict and some areas of Surasak subdistrict, Nong Kham subdistrict, Bueng subdistrict and Bang Lamung subdistrict.
 Development of the port complex started in 1988.
 The container port was completed in 1991.By raising the status of some areas of Ao Udom sanitation district (sukhaphiban), Laem Chabang subdistrict municipality (thesaban tambon), Si Racha district and Bang Lamung district, Chonburi province was established, announced in the Government Gazette, book 108, issue 211, dated 4 December 1991, effective from 3 January 1992.
 To be a local government organization that controls and enforces the urban development plan.
 As well as being an agency that provides social services to the community.
 Conduct business of various industries with the people to rule and take care.
 Upholding their localities according to the municipal system.Subsequently Laem Chabang city municipality (thesaban nakhon) was established on 24 May 2010.

 The port is part of the Belt and Road Initiative that runs from the Chinese coast to the south via Singapore through the Strait of Malacca towards the southern tip of India, via Mombasa through the Suez Canal to the Mediterranean, there to the Upper Adriatic region to the northern Italian hub of Trieste with its rail connections to Central Europe and the North Sea.